citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 A boolean console variable introduced in server version 9149 that uses the new serialization API to improve the speed of packing/unpacking GTA game events.
 It adds checks to ensure that entities sent with the game events are relevant to the target client, and also improves backward compatibility with future title updates.

-NOTE: Using this ConVar also opts you into using `sv_experimentalStateBagsHandler` and `sv_experimentalOneSyncPopulation`
+NOTE: Using this convar also opts you into using `sv_experimentalStateBagsHandler` and `sv_experimentalOneSyncPopulation`

 As of July 2025, this is enabled by default.